Greensboro, North Carolina: Civil rights movement

 In 1960, the U.S. Census Bureau reported Greensboro's population as 74.0% white and 25.8% black.
 As in the rest of the state, most blacks were still disenfranchised under state laws, Jim Crow laws and customs were in effect, and public facilities, including schools, were racially segregated by law.
 This was after the U.S. Supreme Court's 1954 ruling in Brown v.
 Board of Education that segregation in public schools was unconstitutional.
 Facilities reserved for blacks were generally underfunded by the state and city governments, which were dominated by conservative white Democrats.

-In the postwar period, blacks pushed in North Carolina and across the South to regain their constitutional rights.
+In the postwar period, blacks in North Carolina and across the South pushed to regain their constitutional rights.
 College students from North Carolina Agricultural and Technical College (A&T), a historically black college, made Greensboro a center of protests and change.
 On February 1, 1960, four black college students sat down at an "all-white" Woolworth's lunch counter, and refused to leave after they were denied service.
 They had already purchased items in other parts of the store and kept their receipts.
 After being denied lunch service, they brought out the receipts, asking why their money was good everywhere else in the store but not at the lunch counter.
 Hundreds of supporters soon joined in this sit-in, which lasted several months.
 Such protests quickly spread across the South, ultimately leading to the desegregation of lunch counters and other facilities at Woolworth's and other chains.

 Woolworth's went out of business due to changes in 20th-century retail practices, but the original Woolworth's lunch counter and stools are still in their original location.
 The former Woolworth's building has been adapted as the International Civil Rights Center and Museum, which opened on February 1, 2010, the 50th anniversary of the sit-ins.
 A section of the counter is on display at the Smithsonian in Washington, D.C. to mark the protesters' courage.